smucclaw/vue-pure-pdpa/README.md

 A `dist/` directory should be produced.
 Deploy the contents in the `dist/` directory to your application of choice (e.g. Github pages).

-An example can be found at <https://smucclaw.github.io/mengwong/pdpa/>.
+An example can be found at <https://smucclaw.github.io/vue-pure-pdpa/> or <https://smucclaw.github.io/mengwong/pdpa/>.

 ### Using Docker